wacncontent/CustomizeTool/addCommentOutput/articles/virtual-network/virtual-network-ip-addresses-overview-classic.md

 ## Pricing

 In most cases, public IP addresses are free.
 There is a nominal charge to use additional and/or static public IP addresses.
-Make sure you understand the [pricing structure for public IPs](/home/features/ip-addresses/pricing/).
+Make sure you understand the [pricing structure for public IPs](/pricing/details/reserved-ip-addresses/).

-## Differences between Resource Manager and classic deployments
+##  <a name="Differences-between-Resource-Manager-and-classic-deployments"></a>  Differences between Resource Manager and classic deployments
 Below is a comparison of IP addressing features in Resource Manager and the classic deployment model.

 ||Resource|Classic|Resource Manager|